Frequent Questions and Concerns of Parents About Academics

 Who can help my child improve study skills, choose a major, or manage time?

-The Academic Advising Center and your student's professors can provide individual help with time management, study skills, and choosing a major.
+The Academic Support Center and your student's professors can provide individual help with time management, study skills, and choosing a major.
 The listed study tips may help your student achieve academic success.

 My child hasn't chosen a major.